galenhwang/anagrams/README.md

 As you process the input words, call sortLetters on each of them then check whether lettersToWord already contains an entry for that key.
 If it does, add the current word to ArrayList at that key.
 Otherwise, create a new ArrayList, add the word to it and store in the HashMap with the corresponding key.

 Once you have completed this, you have reached the end of Milestone 1!
-You�re now ready to move on the second milestone, where you�ll be adding more complexity to your program.
+You're now ready to move on the second milestone, where you'll be adding more complexity to your program.

 #### Milestone 2: Adding quality
 Milestone 2 is all about ensuring that the words picked are suitable for the anagram game.
 Just as the previous milestone, this one is split up into three sections.